 This 1.21 carat, I-color, VS-1 clarity, Blue Nile Signature Princess features 4 chevron facets.
 Click on the link and look at the plotting diagram on the GIA diamond grading.
 Count the number of chevron facets extending outward from the pavilion main which is the ‘X’ in the middle.

 Oh hey, if you want to speak like an industry insider, we call this structure a 4+1 princess.
 Meaning that there are 4 chevron facets, plus the 1 pavilion main.
 Beware that a jeweler might not have a clue if you say this to them.
-It’s diamond-speak for the cutting side of industry, which I’m more familiar with because I’m a buyer.
+It’s diamond-speak for the cutting side of the industry, which I’m more familiar with because I’m a buyer.
 Getting back to business.
 Do you notice how much smaller the reflections of light appear under the table facet?
 The higher number of chevron facets splits the light apart into smaller and smaller pieces.

 On a positive note, our eyes tend to interpret sparkle that is smaller in size as brilliance (white sparkle).
 On the negative side of things, this is because our eyes are not dispersing the light into color.
 Thus the diamond might appear to be more brilliant, but it is at the expense of dispersion or fire.
 But if you prefer more of that icy-white, disco ball type of effect, then you might like it.
-The reason why there are so many variations of princess cut diamond design, is because different people like different things.
+The reason why there are so many variations of princess cut diamond design is because different people like different things.

 The majority of princess cut diamonds on the market are graded by the GIA Laboratory.
-Unfortunately the GIA short changes fancy cut diamond buyers in the information department.
+Unfortunately, the GIA short changes fancy cut diamond buyers in the information department.
 Surprisingly, a GIA diamond grading report does not feature the crown, nor pavilion measurements.
 GIA diamond grading reports for fancy shape diamonds only provide total depth and table measurements.
 This means that you’re only getting half the information you need from a GIA diamond grading report.

 On the other hand, their sister organization, the AGS Laboratory provides you with complete details.
 Plus, the AGS Laboratory evaluates diamonds for light performance.
-Which is another thing that the GIA apparently feels that you don’t need to know.
+Which is another thing that the GIA apparently feels that you don’t need to know?
 Another critical difference that I’ve noticed over the years, is that the GIA does not always use the right plotting diagram.
-There have been times when the facet diagram on the report has not matched the actual structure of the diamond.
+There have been times when the faceting diagram on the report has not matched the actual structure of the diamond.

 Whereas the AGS Laboratory creates a diagram that represents the structure of each specific diamond.
 In fact, the plotting diagram on an AGS report is actually a scale representation of the diamond.
 With this in mind, I am more apt to buy a princess cut diamond with an AGS report.